 Universal Mardi Gras always has a super impressive lineup of performers from all different music genres for its concert series.
 On Saturdays and Sundays throughout the celebration, Music Plaza Stage hosts some of radio's finest bands and artists.
-This year, we kicked off the very first night of Mardi Gras by rocking out to BUSH!
+In 2019, we kicked off the very first night of Mardi Gras by rocking out to BUSH!

 You might be surprised how many songs sound familiar to you by the outstanding array of artists Universal Mardi Gras has to offer.
-Bazzi’s hit “Mine” and Dan + Shay’s tune “Tequila” have recently climbed the Billboard mainstream charts, so you may even find it easy to sing along.
+Bazzi’s hit “Mine” and Dan + Shay’s tune “Tequila” were climbing the Billboard mainstream charts at the time, so it was easy to sing along.
 Even if the artist isn't your fave, you can't help but enjoy the killer performances they put on and admire their musical abilities!